SurrealAI/surreal/tutorials/ddpg.md

 ## Implementation details

+To see an example Surreal DDPG experiment, run the [ipython notebook](../surreal/main/cluster_dashboard_symphony.ipynb).
+This will run the environments, agents, and learner locally on your machine.

 The code for Surreal DDPG is contained in the following files
 * [DDPG Learner class](../surreal/learner/ddpg.py)
 * [DDPG Agent class](../surreal/agent/ddpg_agent.py)